Kadri scores in OT in return, Avs move to brink of title

 “It’s going to be hard for me to speak. … I’ll speak with you (Thursday).
 You’re going to see what I mean when you see the winning goal,” Cooper added.
 “And my heart breaks for the players.
 Because we probably still should be playing.”

-The NHL released a statement saying the penalty is a judgement call that can be made by the on-ice officials.
-Each of the four officials said they did not see a too many men on the ice situation on the winning play.
-The call is not subject to video review.
+The NHL released a statement said hockey operations staff met with the four officials after the game per usual and “each of the four officials advised that they did not see a too many men on the ice situation on the play.”
+The league said a too many men penalty is a judgement call, and the situation is not subject to video review.

 Back in the lineup after being sidelined since June 4 with a thumb injury, Kadri skated in on Andrei Vasilevskiy and slipped a shot under the goaltender’s right arm to give Colorado a 3-1 series lead.